 #4.
 Roofing Materials Are Damaged or Caulking Has Failed

 The last major possibility is an RV roof leak around the air conditioner.
 It can lead you to believe that the RV roof itself is helping to create water leaks inside the RV.

-With the caulking, if it’s too high up, then condensation can pool below it, get inside the AC unit and into the RV.
+With the caulking, if it’s too high up, then condensation can pool below it, and get inside the AC unit, and into the RV.
 More caulking at a lower level can resolve this issue.

 It is a low probability event that the roof has deteriorated, or roof damage is the cause of water leaks instead of the air conditioner unit.
 However, don’t rule it out entirely.

 If recent damage or cracks are discovered on the roof near the AC, then it’s possible to use Flex Seal on the roof temporarily.
 This will help to seal it up before more permanent RV roof repairs.

 Also, if you haven’t sealed your RV roof in a few years, don’t be surprised to find it’s now leaking.
 The two issues could be overlapping here.